andysims/gis-tools/tools/arcgis-cli/README.md

 **🚧 Work in Progress (WIP) / Early Development 🚧**

 This is an early-stage personal/org tool for ArcGIS Online/Enterprise admin tasks.
-Not production-ready yet — APIs, commands, and docs are changing frequently.
+Not production-ready yet — commands and docs are changing frequently.
-Feel free to watch/star for updates, but **please don't use it in real workflows until v1.0**.
+Feel free to watch/star for updates, but **please don't use it in real workflows**.

 Minimal command-line tool for common ArcGIS Online / ArcGIS Enterprise administration tasks.